Bus franchising - the procurement route ahead

 Why the authority will be awarding contracts as a utility

 The franchising authority must give thought to the nature of the contract that it plans to award.
-Given that the franchising provisions of the Transport Act 2000, when activated, prevent operators providing services within the franchise area (save under permit or where the type of service operated is excluded from the franchising scheme) there are, effectively, exclusive rights available to the franchising authority which in exercise of these rights permits the franchise authority to award contracts that enable the franchise authority to take advantage of these exclusive rights.
+Given that the franchising provisions of the Transport Act 2000, when activated, prevent operators providing services within the franchise area (save under permit or where the type of service operated is excluded from the franchising scheme) there are, effectively, exclusive rights available to the franchising authority which in exercise of these rights permits the franchise authority to award contracts that enable the franchising authority to take advantage of these exclusive rights.

 This position is confirmed by paragraph 4 of Schedule 4 to the PA2023 which states: